Asabeneh/30-Days-Of-Python/readme.md

 ### Exercise: Level 3

 1. Write an example for different Python data types such as Number(Integer, Float, Complex), String, Boolean, List, Tuple, Set and Dictionary.
-2. Find an [Euclidian distance](https://en.wikipedia.org/wiki/Euclidean_distance#:~:text=In%20mathematics%2C%20the%20Euclidean%20distance,being%20called%20the%20Pythagorean%20distance.) between (2, 3) and (10, 8)
+2. Find an [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance#:~:text=In%20mathematics%2C%20the%20Euclidean%20distance,being%20called%20the%20Pythagorean%20distance.) between (2, 3) and (10, 8)

 🎉 CONGRATULATIONS ! 🎉